MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-troubleshoot.md

 ### Hyperlinks on sub-shapes are not available

-Health Explorer and Alert View hyperlinks might not be available in Edit mode or Full Screen mode if you have grouped your shapes or added links to any shapes that were already contained within groups.
+Health Explorer and Alert View hyperlinks might not be available in Edit mode or Full Screen mode if you've grouped your shapes or added links to any shapes that were already contained within groups.

 ### You receive a ConfigurationErrorsException error message
 You might see the following error message: